Introduction

 Notable Features

-❧ Irises so dark that one cannot easily tell them apart from his pupils, and yet in the proper lighting take on a warm, rich brown
+❧ A carefully-trimmed moustache and chinstrap beard that steadfastly refuses to grow into anything else❧ Irises so dark that one cannot easily tell them apart from his pupils, and yet in the proper lighting take on a warm, rich brown

 ❧ A faded tattoo on the inside of his left arm, depicting a most buxom mermaid